Keizaal/Keizaal/README.md

 Extract everything in “WrapperVersion” to your Skyrim Special Edition directory (the folder containing SkyrimSE.exe).

-Keizaal comes with its own prepackaged ENB preset.
-If, for whatever reason, you don't want to use this prepackaged preset I *urge* you to at least use an ENB that doesn't break imagespace modifiers.
-I believe any ENB that breaks imagespace modifiers is automatically bad, no matter how pretty it may look.

-[ENB and ReShade Manager](<https://cf-files.nexusmods.com/cdn/1704/4143/ENB and ReShade Manager-4143-5-1-1-1546376234.exe?md5=31MgQh-dPFbDWhAgPB7iVg&expires=1610558049&user_id=61720101&rip=24.172.142.82>) is a great tool for easily switching between ENB presets.
-If you decide against using Keziaal's preset, I recommend this program to easily remove all traces of the preset from your Skyrim directory.

 ### Copying the Game Folder Files

 Navigate to your Keizaal installation folder (default is C:\Keizaal\) and open the “Game Folder Files” folder.